btray900/gargoyle/README.md

 Copy private key to ./engine/id_rsa before building the first time.

-## Establish passwordless sudo for designated user on hosts
+## Establish passwordless sudo for designated username on hosts.